shaydevelops/shaydevelops.github.io/index.md

-Hey there, you've landed on my website placeholder.
+Hey there, @shaydevelops.
 There'll be something here eventually, but for now this'll do.

--- shaydevelops

 A nonsubstantive list of things that interest me right now, or that did whenever I wrote this include:
 Go,